-- D8 (a) A research analyst may attend a briefing with the issuing company after the transaction mandate has been signed.
+D7 (a) A research analyst may attend a briefing with the issuing company after the licensee has been appointed to the transaction.
 The briefing allows the research analyst to obtain information about the issuing company's business and operations.
-This may include site visits of the issuing company's assets or operations. - Note: The purpose of the briefing is to enable research analysts to obtain information about the company.
-This may help in their assessment of the company when preparing the IER, form part of the licensees' due diligence requirement and enable them to provide feedback for internal approval processes. - (b) Compliance or another control function should attend the research analyst briefing.
-Research analyst requests for additional information (and the responses) provided outside the briefing should be passed through compliance or another control function. - (c) The issuing company or its advisers may not ask research analysts questions or seek information or comments from the research analyst about valuation information. - (d) The issuing company and its advisers should not express or pass on any views on valuation information to research analysts. - (e) Research analysts should not communicate their views on the issuing company, the transaction or any valuation information before it is widely distributed to investors outside the research team except to compliance or another control function and legal counsel which must keep it confidential: see RG 79.141- RG 79.142. - (f) A licensee's corporate advisory staff should not participate in or see any communication between research analysts, the issuing company or its other advisers.

-- (g) Licensees should maintain a record of any meetings between its research analysts, the issuing company or its advisers. - (h) Research analysts working for different JLMs on the same transaction should not interact (directly or indirectly) on the merits of the issuing company or on valuation information relating to the issuing company or the transaction.
-Nor should they discuss or provide access to each other's opinions, research analyst models or draft research on the issuing company.
+Note: The purpose of the briefing is to enable research analysts to obtain information about the company.
+This may help in their assessment of the company when preparing the IER, form part of the licensees' due diligence requirement and enable them to provide feedback for internal approval processes.

+- (b) Research analyst requests for additional information (and the responses) provided outside the research analyst briefing should be undertaken by compliance or another control function. - (c) Licensees should advise the issuing company and its advisers that they may not ask research analysts questions or seek information or comments from the research analyst about valuation information or express or pass on any views on valuation information to research analysts. - (d) Research analysts should not communicate their views on the issuing company, the transaction or any valuation information before it is widely distributed to investors outside the research team except to compliance or another control function and legal counsel which must keep it confidential: see RG 79.141- RG 79.142. - (e) A licensee's corporate advisory staff should not participate in or see any communication between research analysts, the issuing company or its other advisers. - (f) A licensee should maintain a record of any meetings between its research analysts, the issuing company or its advisers. - (g) Research analysts working for different JLMs on the same transaction should not interact (directly or indirectly) on the merits of the issuing company or on valuation information relating to the issuing company or the transaction; nor should they discuss or provide access to each other's opinions, models or draft research on the issuing company.

-Review of the draft IER
+Reviewing the draft IER

-- RG 000.109 Distribution of the IER before it is published to parties outside the licensee's research team poses a risk that receiving parties may seek to influence the opinions of the research analyst contained in the IER before it is published. - RG 000.110 Pressure may be applied to a research analyst directly, to other people in the licensee's research team, or to the licensee's management or corporate advisory team.
-This pressure may be applied by the issuing company or its other advisers (including the licensee's corporate advisory team). - RG 000.111 Where multiple licensees are involved in a transaction (e.g. JLMs), sharing the draft IER may result in research analysts or corporate advisory teams from the syndicate seeking to influence the research view so that the selling syndicate publishes a common or similar view to control messaging to the market.
+- RG 264.116 Distribution of the IER before it is published to parties outside the licensee's research team poses a risk that receiving parties may seek to influence the opinions of the research analyst contained in the IER before it is published. - RG 264.117 Pressure may be applied to a research analyst directly, to other people in the licensee's research team, or to the licensee's management or corporate advisory team.
+This pressure may be applied by the issuing company or its other advisers (including the licensee's corporate advisory team). - RG 264.118 Where multiple licensees are involved in a transaction (e.g. JLMs), sharing the draft IER may result in research analysts or corporate advisory teams from the syndicate seeking to influence the research view so that the selling syndicate publishes a common or similar view to control messaging to the market.

-Guidelines for the review of the draft IER
+Guidelines for reviewing the draft IER